vensah-dev/vensah-dev/README.md

-## Hi there 👋
+## Hello, I'm Venkatesh

+### Currently:
-- 🔭 I’m currently working on my potfolio website
+- Working on my potfolio website
-- 🌱 I’m currently learning GDScript and Godot for game development
+- Learning GDScript and Godot for game development
+- Studying in Secondary School

-- ⚡ Fun fact: I'm most fluent with Swift
+Fun fact: I'm most fluent with Swift

 <!--
 **vensah-dev/vensah-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.